arbinydv/Todo-App/README.md

 #### A common place for all your important tasks that need to be done.

 #### overview
 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.
+This Project has used MVC and CRUD concepts of the ruby on rails techstack.
 ![my screenshot](webapp.png)

 #### Prerequisites